justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 ## 5. Results

 &emsp; This section is split into two parts.
 First, in §5.1, I detail training a network which only models a fixed board position.
 Next, in §5.2, I describe training a more general network which does not require the board to be fixed.
+Note that the average number of turns to win reported during training are slightly higher than my estimation, as MCTS is enabled, adding randomness to the network's gameplay.

 ##### 5.1 A fixed board network

-&emsp;
+&emsp; My first model was trained by fixing the board, i.e., the resources, roll numbers, and ships were all fixed.
+I found this network to train well and achieve an intermediate level of play.

+&emsp; The error of the model, as discussed in §4.3, is apparently partially inversely correlated with the number of turns taken to win the game.
+The later drops in error can be attributed to increasing the batch size, which in turn averages out the spikes that can occur due to my MCTS algorithm.

 ![fixed error](fixed_error.png)

+&emsp; The number of turns the model took to win each game quickly decreased until it flatlined, winning each game in around 85 turns.
+I then decreased the learning rate, which brought it down to winning in around 77 turns.

 ![fixed turns](fixed_turns.png)

 ##### 5.2 A general network

+&emsp; My second model was trained on arbitrary board positions, i.e., the resources, roll numbers, and ships were all shuffled each game.
+This network struggled to play at a high level, which I simply attribute to not having enough training data and parameters to model the task at hand.
+I believe a general model could be created with more computational power.

+&emsp; The error of the model again grew proportionally to the number of turns taken to win the game.
+The volatility of the error early on compared to its relative stability later is a consequence of increasing the batch size.

 ![general error](general_error.png)

+&emsp; This time, the number of turns taken to win decreased until it flatlined at around 112 turns.
+I decreased the learning rate, bringing it to win in ~104 turns.
+I then increased the batch size to 2 games, causing it to win in ~91 turns; and finally the batch size was increased to 4 games, causing it to win in ~89 turns.

 ![general turns](general_turns.png)